What Makes a Sustainable Comforter (or Duvet Insert) Truly Eco-Friendly?

 A sustainable comforter is one that’s eco-friendly from start to finish — not just in the material.
 That means responsibly farmed fibers (like regenerative wool), clean chemical-free processing, minimal packaging, long-lasting durability, and a biodegradable end of life.

-Is a wool duvet or sustainable comforter good for hot sleepers?
+Is an eco friendly wool duvet or comforter good for hot sleepers?

 Yes.
 Wool is naturally temperature-regulating and moisture-wicking, which makes it one of the best choices for hot sleepers or people who struggle with night sweats.
-Unlike down or synthetic fills, a sustainable wool comforter adapts to your body heat and keeps you comfortable year-round.
+Unlike down or synthetic fills, an eco friendly wool duvet adapts to your body heat and keeps you comfortable year-round.

-How do you wash a wool duvet or sustainable comforter?
+How do you care for an eco friendly wool duvet or comforter?

-Do wool duvets or sustainable comforters have a smell?
+Do eco friendly wool duvets or comforters have a smell?

 New wool can carry a faint natural scent from lanolin, the waxy coating on wool fibers.
 This usually fades quickly with use and airing.
 A light natural smell is a sign of authenticity — and far safer than chemical odors from synthetics.